Matt Broadbent - The LawCareers.Net Awards – what are they and why do they matter?

 Just tap MyLCN+ to save it to your account

-On 18 May this year, LawCareers.Net will be hosting the 14th annual Training & Recruitment Awards at Merchant Taylors’ Hall in the City of London.
+On 16 May this year, we will be hosting the 16th annual LawCareers.Net Awards at Grace Hall in London.
 The purpose of the awards is to identify and celebrate those organisations which set an example to the legal profession in the way they attract, select and develop trainee solicitors.
 Make no mistake, some firms do the job a lot better than others.
 Clearly this is good for business; a workforce who feel they are getting a good deal will be happier, more productive and most probably more profitable than people who are demotivated.
 It is also the right thing to do and has a direct impact on thousands of nascent careers.
 Nobody expects the early part of a legal career to be easy or a ’soft touch’, but being properly supported, treated and communicated with makes a huge difference to confidence and, in turn, competence!

 So how do we assess who is best?
 It’s simple really; we ask the people who know best – new lawyers.
 Firms send a link to our online survey to trainees and newly qualified solicitors (NQs) of less than a year’s standing.
 They are presented with a series of statements that cover the various aspects of good practice (eg, how accurately the firm is presented, quality and regularity of assessment and so on).
 These answers are converted into a numerical core (provided we have sufficient answers form the firm) and an average score is achieved.
 The firms are then grouped alongside their peers (eg, large City firm, medium regional firm) and their scores compared.
 Within each group we announce, well in advance, the six or seven top scorers as nominees, and on the night the winners are revealed!